 This is an important step in seeing how well your event went.
 As event professionals, feedback helps you find out if your event hit the mark and where you can do better next time.

-Hearing about what people thought about your event may also serve as a reward for the team who poured hours to get it over the line.
+Hearing about what people thought about your event may also serve as a reward for the team that poured hours into getting it over the line.

 The simplest way to gather feedback is through a post-event survey.
 Most organizers email a survey link to all customers after the event.
 Some flash a QR code on the screen and urge attendees to write a review while waiting for the next act.
 Take whichever method makes the most sense for your event.